 - Regular, monthly self-checks, as recommended by the Skin Cancer Foundation.

-Eating a good diet rich in antioxidants, staying well-hydrated, getting plenty of exercise, and maintaining proper hygiene can also help to keep skin healthy – but the only way to truly prevent skin cancer is to avoid harmful UVA and UVB rays.
-Exposure not only increases your risk of cancer, it also allows for sun damage, causing premature signs of aging.
+Eating a good diet rich in antioxidants, staying well-hydrated, getting plenty of exercises, and maintaining proper hygiene can also help to keep skin healthy – but the only way to truly prevent skin cancer is to avoid harmful UVA and UVB rays.
+Exposure not only increases your risk of cancer, but it also allows for sun damage, causing premature signs of aging.

 Next Steps When An Issue Arises

-If your client has a spot that is suspicious, it can be extremely stress inducing for them.
-As their doctor, or provider of aesthetic services, you owe them calm, compassionate, and empathetic guidance.
+If your client has a spot that is suspicious, it can be extremely stress-inducing for them.
+As their doctor or provider of aesthetic services, you owe them calm, compassionate, and empathetic guidance.

 Dermatologists performing a dermoscopy will be the best equipped to determine if spots on the skin are likely cancer, or benign.
 If that exam makes the doctor suspicious, we will do a skin biopsy.
 The American Cancer Society describes this in a way that can be shared with your clients to help them understand the next steps:

 If a spot is found to be cancer or a pre-cancer, your doctor might want to do more tests or just treat it.
 If the spot is small and has not spread, a more extensive biopsy (to remove more tissue) or some type of surgery may be all that’s needed.
-For cancers that might be more widespread (especially melanomas), imaging tests might be done to see if the cancer has spread, and treatment such as immunotherapy, targeted therapy, chemotherapy, or radiation might be needed.
+For cancers that might be more widespread (especially melanomas), imaging tests might be done to see if cancer has spread, and treatment such as immunotherapy, targeted therapy, chemotherapy, or radiation might be needed.